In Islamist-led Egypt, Coptic Christians name new pope

 As he held the name aloft, the congregation in the packed cathedral applauded.
 The formal ceremony to install Bishop Tawadros as the pope will take place on November 18, a priest said.

-The new pope, bishop of a region in the Nile Delta north of Cairo, had trained as a pharmacist before joining the priesthood.
-Clerics said he turned 61 on Sunday, but state media gave his birth date as November 4, 1952 suggesting he had turned 60.
+The new pope, bishop of a region in the Nile Delta north of Cairo who clerics said turned 61 on Sunday, had trained as a pharmacist before joining the priesthood.

 Church experts said he had strong communication skills and had called for peaceful co-existence in Egyptian society.